brians1123/15112TermProject/README.md

 I then wrote code to parse, simplify, differentiate/integrate, and find zeros of polynomials (using bisection methods).

-To run my program, the modules that you will need to install are:
+To run my program, the modules that you will need are:

 - pygame (pip install pygame)
 - opencv (pip install opencv-python)